Italian Navy tech tree review / World of Warships guides / WoWSBy Denis Marasan ☆ 08/Feb/2020

 Tier V Giulio Cesare

 Tier V Italian Battleship Giulio Cesare was so imbalanced she’s long removed from sale.
-The WoWS developers were even considering moving her to tier VI without improving her characteristics but fortunately changed their minds.
+The WoWS developers were even considering moving her to tier VI without improving her characteristics but eventually changed their minds.
 At the time of this writing her win rate ranged from 58% in EU to 62% in NA, so if you want to annihilate random players in battles and have an opportunity to purchase Giulio Cesare on some rare occasion, go for it.
-You’ll never regret.

 Tier VIII Roma